Eliorbasli/monitoringSystem/README.md

 # monitoringSystem
 system that will enable health monitoring of webservers in the cloud

-## this system developed with nodejs and mysql.
+## this system developed with nodejs and mysql database .